Using Chame

 document.write

-call has been issued by the script,
+call has been issued by the script, or - parsing of all buffers passed by

-calls
+calls has finished,

-again with an openArray that uses the same
+again with an openArray that uses the same backing buffer, except starting

-parser.getInsertionPoint()
+from parser.getInsertionPoint()

 . minidom

-, which
+, which pretends to support

-pretends to support scripting in test cases, but does not actually
+scripting in test cases, but does not actually execute scripts, has an example

 Note the while loop; parseChunk

-PRES_SCRIPT
+will return PRES_SCRIPT

 Also note that minidom

-does not handle
+does not handle PRES_STOP

-, since it does support character encodings.
-For
+, since it does not support

-an implementation that does handle PRES_STOP
+legacy encodings.
+For an implementation that does handle PRES_STOP

 , see